iamd3vil/website/content/blog/hosting_nextcloud_hetzner.md

 ### Expanding storage

 Since this is a volume, I can always resize my volume to a larger size.
 I need to take my machine offline and then expand the ZFS pool once I have resized the volume.

 Another way is to add a new volume and then add that volume to the pool.
 There is no need to take the machine offline in this case.
 One thing to note here: the data isn't rebalanced between the volumes automatically, but the new data is written to the new volume until both the volumes are same in size.

 ### Conclusion

 Nextcloud is a good alternative to all the proprietary clouds.
 It has a lot of quirks sure but this is being improved constantly.
-It isn't really not a real alternative to something like Google Photos which not only backs up the photos automatically but magically tags the photos with people & items in the photos (and other crazy ML shit Google does), but for backing up, Nextcloud __is__ a good alternative.
+It isn't really a real alternative to something like Google Photos which not only backs up the photos automatically but magically tags the photos with people & items in the photos (and other crazy ML shit Google does), but for backing up, Nextcloud **is** a good alternative.

 I plan to explore [Photoprism](https://github.com/photoprism/photoprism) as an alternative to Google Photos for their ML magic.